erinxocon/spotify-local/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Spotify-Local-Control: A multi-platform API to control the local Spotify Client
+Spotify-Local: A multi-platform API to control the local Spotify Client
 ===============================================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-**Spotify-Local-Control** library is designed to make controlling the Spotify client on your local machine possible!
+**Spotify-Local** library is designed to make controlling the Spotify client on your local machine possible!
 This is a wrapper for the web helper process which exposes a simple api.
-**Spotify-Local-Control** is inspired by `SpotifyAPI-NET <https://github.com/JohnnyCrazy/SpotifyAPI-NET>`_.
+**Spotify-Local** is inspired by `SpotifyAPI-NET <https://github.com/JohnnyCrazy/SpotifyAPI-NET>`_.
 This library allows you to perform simple actions quickly, or listen to events and register callbacks when a song changes, or the pause button is pushed.